tuneboy2/old_alx-low_level_programming/0x00-hello_world/README.md

   - [3.
 Name](./3-name): A Bash script that compiles a C file saved in the variable `$CFILE` and creates an executable named `cisfun`.

 - **4. Hello, puts**
   - [4.
-Hello, puts](./4-puts): A C program that prints exactly `"Programming is like building a multilingual puzzle,` followed by a new line, using only the function `puts`
+Hello, puts](./4-puts.c): A C program that prints exactly `"Programming is like building a multilingual puzzle,` followed by a new line, using only the function `puts`

+- **5. Hello, printf**
+  - [5.
+Hello, printf](./5-printf.c): A C program that prints exactly `with proper grammar, but the outcome is a piece of art,`, followed by a new line.
+Using only the function `printf`